 You hold your breath as you carefully turn on your blinker to make a right turn onto a four-lane road.
 Your passenger helpfully advises, “Get into the left lane,” and you do.
 And that’s why you flunk your driving test — you should’ve gotten into the right lane, then signaled, looked over your shoulder and changed lanes.
 Darn it!

 If you were unsuccessful on the first try at your driving test, it probably made you feel like a big old loser.
-After all the buildup, having to go back to school or work and tell people you failed felt like wearing a “dunce” cap and sitting on a stool in the corner.
+After all the buildup, having to retake an online driver’s ed course or going to work and telling people you failed felt like wearing a “dunce” cap and sitting on a stool in the corner.

 You’re not alone, if you’re one of the many people who didn’t pass right away.
 In the ‘90s, the state of California actually made its driving test easier because so many people — 64 percent! — were flunking on the first try.
 But anyone who’s failed their driving test for making a simple error can’t hold a candle to some people who have failed their tests in spectacularly bad fashion.
 Here are the TOP 3 offenders: